charlieschwabacher/gestalt/docs/getting-started.md

 }
 ```

-Now that we have the field, we can define custom resolution.
+Now that we have the field, we need to define custom resolution.
 To do it, we
 create a file `User.js` in the `objects` directory.
 Everything in objects will
 be imported automatically by the code in `server.js`.